0 hidden charges. 0 forex

 What is National Pension Scheme?

-Launched in 2004, the national pension scheme is a voluntary investment scheme that comes under the purview of the Central government and the PFRDA (Pension Fund Regulatory and Development Authority).
+Launched in 2004, the national pension scheme (India) is a voluntary investment scheme that comes under the purview of the Central government and the PFRDA (Pension Fund Regulatory and Development Authority).

 The national pension scheme intends to cultivate the habit of saving for retirement.
 It is an effort to discover a long-term solution to the issue of giving each Indian person a sufficient retirement income.
 During their working years, individuals who are members of the national pension scheme can make monthly contributions to a pension account, withdraw a portion of the capital all at once, and utilise the balance to purchase an annuity to ensure a steady income after retirement.